Mar 15, 2023

 (03:45) Realization about training large neural networks.

-(06:33) Convolutional neural network breakthroughs and imagenet.
+(06:33) Convolutional neural network breakthroughs and

 (08:36) Predicting the next thing for unsupervised learning.